tensorush/advent-of-code/README.md

     <p><a href="https://twitter.com/etiennejcb/">Animation by Étienne Jacob</a></p>
 </h4>

-## :gift: Solutions to the annual Advent of Code challenges written in various modern languages.
+## :gift: Learning various modern languages by solving annual Advent of Code challenges.

 > ### _Any corrections or optimizations are much appreciated!_ :hugs: